 - Faculty who plan to apply for external funding or sponsored activities must complete the Responsible Conduct of Research (RCR) training as well as the Financial Conflict of Interest (FCOI) annual certification.
 Contact the Office of Research Integrity or ask your grant coordinator for information on these compliance programs.

 - ORSSP reviews and submits all proposals seeking external funding.
-For the most comprehensive review and submission, provide your completed proposal to your grant coordinator five business days prior to sponsor deadline.
+For the most comprehensive review and submission, provide your completed proposal to your grant coordinator at least five business days prior to sponsor deadline.

 - In early discussions with sponsors, defer discussions of budgets and indirect cost arrangements to your grant coordinator.
 All budgets must be approved internally PRIOR to formal discussion and submission to the sponsor.